 Income tax slips for students

 Print your form through uoZone, under the Finances and jobs tab.
-The form is available at the beginning of January.
+The form will be available on or before February 19.
 You don't have to include this form with your income tax—you submit it only if the government asks for it later on.

 For more information on your income tax return, visit the Canada Revenue Agency website.